Charte-dot/The-Tipsy-Tiger-cg/TESTING.md

 **Testing Steps**
 1. Be sure to be signed out and click on the title of the cocktail of your choice.
-2. Sign in and repeat step 1
+2. Sign in and click on the title of the cocktail of your choice.

 **Expected Results**
 1. Not logged in user is redirected to Sign In page